Electron neural closure for turbulent magnetosheath simulations: energy channels: Introduction

 The manuscript is organized as follows.
-In section~\ref{sec:methodology} we discuss the methodology starting from the description of the dataset in section~\ref{sec:datasplit}, then in section~\ref{sec:adiabatic} we introduce the closure theory and simple adiabatic closures like CGL.
+In section~\ref{sec:methodology}, we discuss the methodology starting from the description of the dataset in section~\ref{ref:sim-data}, then in section~\ref{sec:adiabatic}, we introduce the closure theory and simple adiabatic closures like CGL {, also introducing pressure-strain and related quantities.
+In section~\ref{sec:results} we discuss results consisting of neural pressure and heat flux closure in section~\ref{sec:pressure_heat}.
+Next, we characterise predicted anisotropies in section~\ref{sec:anisotropies}, and evaluate the energy channels in section~\ref{sec:channel_evaluations}.
+We address the issue of generalization across low and high fidelity PIC simulations in section~\ref{sec:ablation}.
+This is followed by a discussion in section~\ref{sec:discussion} and a conclusion in section~\ref{sec:conclusion}}.